 - Bike Tour: $24

-Traditional Czech cuisine tends to be fairly heavy, but it’s filling and affordable — perfect for the penny-pinching backpacker.
+Traditional Czech cuisine tends to be fairly heavy, but it’s filling and affordable—perfect for the penny-pinching backpacker.
 And once you’re finished with your meal, you can wash it down with an amazing Czech beer (which can also be cheap).
-Avoid the tourist areas as you’ll find overpriced and low-quality restaurants.
+Avoid the tourist areas as they’re filled with overpriced and low-quality restaurants.
 Do a bit of research online before you head out to ensure you get a quality meal at a good price.
 Read more of our strategies for Eating and Drinking in Europe on a Budget.

 - Many hostels will offer a free, simple breakfast that normally consists of cereal, bread/croissant, and maybe milk, coffee, tea, or juice.